laripk/sample_app/README.md

 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

-as entered (and perhaps modified) by Lari Kirby
+as entered (and modified) by Lari Kirby